Dace617/Everfall/README.md

 ### Bug Reporting

-Until a proper bug tracking solution is implemented please contact me on discord for any bug reports.
+Please log any bug reports on Github [HERE](https://github.com/Dace617/Everfall/issues/new) please note this does require a github account.
+Alternatively you can contact me on Discord, however a Github issue will ensure the issues is addressed.

 ---